 - What sort of lot would you like? (small yard, large yard, fenced, garage, patio/deck, other buildings)

 First Time Buyers

 Buying your first home is very exciting, however it can be a daunting and stressful process too.
-Over the years, we have worked with many first time home buyers with the goal to make the experience both educational and enjoyable.
-There are a few recommendations we suggest to anyone considering purchasing a home for the first time.
+Over the years, I have worked with many first time home buyers with the goal to make the experience both educational and enjoyable.
+There are a few recommendations I suggest to anyone considering purchasing a home for the first time.

 - Get pre-approved for a mortgage.
 It is extremely important you know exactly the amount you qualify to buy and also what you are comfortable borrowing.

 - Become educated.
 It is so important to take your time and do your research.
 Take advantage to the power of the internet to review many different types of property and location of properties.
 In order to do things right and be comfortable with the process you need to research everything from closing costs and lawyers fees to finding a home and closing the deal.
 Two sites in particular are very good resources, the Canadian Mortgage and Housing Corporation (CMHC) and the Canadian Real Estate Association (CREA).

 - Getting started.
 Most likely your search for a new home will be a location primarily determined by where you currently live, where you work and what type of home you can afford within the lifestyle you choose.
 You should also consider if you may have children within the next five years, then factors such as proximity to daycare or schools and other amenities become a factor.